 There are many great resources to help you do this.
 Depending on the herb, whether or not it's fresh or dried, and even on your own personal beliefs, ratios can vary and still be effective.

 The most mathematical book I've come across, if you need more structured guidelines, is Richo Cech's book, Making Plant Medicine.

 Another great resource, if you are new to herbal experiments, is Rosemary Gladstar's Medicinal Herbs.
 It's the first book I ever purchased, so many years ago, and is where I began my herbal education.
 She has many great recipes for tinctures in this book, and these laid the foundation for my love of herbalism.

 For my tincture today, I'm using a 1:2 ratio of Willow bark to alcohol.
 I don't measure, by the way.
 I just eyeball it.
 That's just the way I do it.
 However, I do not sell my tinctures commercially--they are only for use by my friends and family as needed.

-There are many regulations about using herbs in preparations sold to the public to be aware of, and standardization, along with a ton of record-keeping, needs to be taken into account if you are going to sell your tinctures.
+There are many regulations about using herbs in preparations sold to the public to be aware of, and standardization, along with a ton of record-keeping and good manufacturing practices, need to be taken into account if you are going to sell your tinctures.

 Step 2) Prepare Your Jar